thomasyu888/Heatmap-D3/README.md

 # Shiny-d3-Heatmap
 Interactive Heatmap with hover over ability and zoom by selection capability.
-Run heatmapCalc first, then heatmap.
-This will display the interactive heatmap.
-Data and metadata can be replaced with your own data from csv files.

 Huge thanks to Joe Cheng's d3-heatmap example.
 This is an extension of his work